Davidobot/BetterJoy/README.md

 ## Bluetooth Mode
  * Hold down the small button (sync) on the top of the controller for 5 seconds - this puts the controller into broadcasting mode.
  * Search for it in your bluetooth settings and pair normally.
- * To disconnect the controller - press the sync button once.
+ * To disconnect the controller - hold the home button (or capture button) down for 2 seconds (or press the sync button).
 To reconnect - press any button on your controller.

 ## USB Mode
  * Plug the controller into your computer.